-The collective benefit from using machine learning does not rest alone in analyzing big data to extract information automatically.
+The collective benefit from using machine learning does not rest alone on analyzing Big Data to extract information automatically.
 Organizations are using machine learning systems primarily to automate the operation of a computer or software program, thus automating intended processes or tasks; or to complement other methodologies used in data analysis.

 Benefits from using machine learning create several opportunities that further translate to variety in applications.
 Take note of the following specific benefits from and pros of machine learning:

-1. Supplementing data mining: Data mining is the process of examining a database or several databases to process or analyze data and generate information.
-However, the pervasiveness of the digital information age further leads to the generation of big data at a faster rate, thus making manual data analysis and interpretation impossible.
+Data mining is the process of examining a database or several databases to process or analyze data and generate information.
+Take note that the pervasiveness of the digital information age has lead to the generation of large volumes of data at a faster rate, thus making manual data analysis and interpretation impossible.

-When used in data mining nonetheless, machine learning does not only automate the analysis of big data but also provides actual assumptions that can be used to support decisions.
+When applied in the field of data mining, machine learning does not only automate the analysis of Big Data but also provides actual assumptions that can be used to support decisions.
 Remember that data mining is about discovering properties of data sets while machine learning is about learning from and making predictions on the data.

-2. Continuous improvements: In their book “Data Mining: A Knowledge Discovery Approach,” computer science professors Krzysztof J. Cios et al. defined learning as the “ability of an agent to improve its performance based on past experience.”
-In the context of machine learning, algorithms function as agents that can continuously improve the performance of a particular machine learning system using historical data.
+In their book “Data Mining: A Knowledge Discovery Approach,” computer science professors Krzysztof J. Cios et al. defined learning as the “ability of an agent to improve its performance based on past experience.”
+When applied in the context of machine learning, algorithms function as agents that can continuously improve the performance of a particular machine learning system using historical data.

-Continuous improvement through machine learning has many practical applications nonetheless.
-Take note of a machine learning system for predicting consumption pattern for a particular market as an example.
-The system will not only reference historical data to make predictions for a particular period but will continue referencing newly acquired data to do better at making future consumption patterns.
+Continuous improvement through machine learning has many practical applications.
+Consider a machine learning system for predicting consumption patterns for a particular market as an example.
+The system will not only reference historical data to make predictions for a particular period but will continue referencing newly acquired data to do improve how it analyzes consumption patterns.